0xAA55/imgmatch/Readme.md

 * On Non-NUMA systems, just run `cargo build --release` in the project directory to get the binary program, and use the program as this document says.
 * On NUMA systems, compile with the feature `numa` enabled by running  `cargo build --release --features numa` to get the binary program that's NUMA-specific.

+## Profiling

+* Compile with the feature `profiling`, then the time consumption of each step, including image loading, resizing, and the image difference summing, will be displayed via `stderr`.

 ## Test results for a reference

 	test1.png - test1.png = 0.000